 - Trainability.
 Your most effective employees and common support flows can be used to train a virtual agent to be accurate, conversational, and deliver a satisfying customer experience every time.

 It’s unreasonable to expect any employee to be well-trained on every aspect of customer service or every product offering — let alone manage people’s heightened emotions.
-But a virtual agent?
+But a chatbot?
 They can help agents deliver the best service to the customer much faster.
 They can quickly determine upfront what the customer is looking for and provide insight to the agent on how to take action, including the most relevant tips, articles and insights.

 This matters because answering a question multiple times, like when you have to speak to multiple people at a bank, negatively impacts the customer experience.
 Customers should have to answer only once.
-Plus, virtual agents with a face and a name can be customised to significantly reduce this stress/frustration point with the customer.
+Plus, chatbots with a face and a name can be customised to significantly reduce this stress/frustration point with the customer.

 2. Do not ignore the increasing demand for chatbots